beekhof/rss-operator/doc/README.md

-# Everything in this directory is stale and needs revision
+# Almost everything in this directory is stale and in need of revision

+Particularly the following directories:

+- design
+- gif
+- user/upgrades
+- user/walkthough